bjaan/openvpn-netns/README.md

 8. Copy the `netns.sh` to `/etc/openvpn/` and run `chmod +x /etc/openvpn/netns.sh` to allow it be executed.

-9. To enable the optional _macvlan0_ network adapter, which allows to access exposed ports on services in the _vpn_ network namespace, though a separate IP-address.
+9. To enable the optional _macvlan0_ network adapter, which allows to access exposed ports on services in the _vpn_ network namespace, though a separate IP-address, neet to modify the `netns.sh` file.
 Uncomment the following lines, by removing the first # and space after it:

 ```sh
 # echo "add macvlan0 interface and link it to eth0 interface as bridge"